Thursday, June 27, 2013

 Liar, Liar, Wish Your Pants were on Fire

-I saw a t.v. show recently with an excellent example of a skillful liar.
-The scene had a straight talking friend and a liar.
+I recently saw a TV program with an excellent example of a skillful liar.
+The scene involved a straight-talking friend and a liar.
 The friend asked a direct question about whether he was involved in a dangerous situation.
-The liar gave a clever non-answer of "Wouldn't I tell you if that was so?"
-The friend tried with another direct question, "Are you saying that you knew nothing about this problem?"
-They practiced liar responded vaguely again, "I believe that is what I implied."
+The liar gave a clever non-answer: "Wouldn't I tell you if that was so?"
+The friend tried with another direct question: "Are you saying you knew nothing about this problem?"
+The practiced liar responded vaguely again, "I believe that is what I implied."

-Someone who abuses and lies is no fun to live with.
-Most of us want to believe and trust others, so it can take a long time for us to acknowledge when someone is lying to us or about us on a regular basis.
-Unfortunately, by the time we understand the compulsive lying, we've already stomached a lot of lies.
+Most people want to believe and trust others, so it can take a long time to acknowledge when someone regularly lies to us or about us.
+Unfortunately, when we finally understand how compulsive the other person's lying is, we've already stomached many lies.

 Some clues that another is lying:

 1. Won't give you a direct answer.
-Instead, the liar gives you an answer that implies something or steers you toward believing something they are intentionally not saying.
+Instead, the liar provides an answer that implies something or steers you toward believing something they are intentionally not saying.

 2. The story changes as it is retold.

-3. She speaks so many words about something trivial that you never manage to finish asking the question you wanted to ask.
+3. She speaks so many words about something trivial that you never finish asking the question you wanted.

-4. He blends some true details with some sound-like-it-could-be-true details.
+4. He blends some accurate details with some sound-like-it-could-be-true details.

-5. She changes the subject--frequently --leading everyone far away from the serious concern.
+5. She frequently changes the subject, leading everyone far away from the serious concern.

 6. You hear him say things regularly to others that totally misrepresent what you know to be the truth.
-If he'll lie regularly to others, he'll lie to you too.
+If he lies regularly to others, he'll lie to you, too.

-7. If she regularly says "you don't trust me" or "you offend me" or "of course, you would think that" or "I can't believe you'd think I was lying,"then be wary.
+7. If she regularly says, "You don't trust me," "You offend me," "Of course, you would think that," or "I can't believe you'd think I was lying, "then be wary.
 The liar is focused on getting the spotlight off of himself and onto you.

-8. He leaves you in a state of confusion frequently.
-You tried to ask a question and what you get back is so convoluted or condescending that you suspect that you are not qualified to ask any questions and you drop the subject.
+8. He frequently leaves you in a state of confusion.
+When you try to ask a question, the response is so convoluted or condescending that you suspect you are not qualified to ask any questions, and you drop the subject.

 11. When she keeps telling you that "they" messed up, you should wonder.
-"They made a mistake, why would I go to a hotel?"
+"The credit card company made a mistake; why would I go to a hotel?"

 It would be so much easier if their pants really did catch on fire or their noses would grow.